Langston Golf Course: Robert F. Kennedy Memorial Stadium parking lot issue

 These improvements did not stop development threats to the course.
 In 1986, D.C. officials considered but rejected Langston as a site for a new city jail.
 A far more serious threat came from football.
-In 1987, the District of Columbia began looking for a way to upgrade or replace RFK Stadium so that the Washington Redskins would continue to play their games inside the city limits.
+In 1987, the District of Columbia began looking for a way to upgrade or replace Robert F. Kennedy Memorial Stadium so that the Washington Redskins would continue to play their games inside the city limits.
 In the summer of 1986, D.C.
 Mayor Marion Barry and Redskins owner Jack Kent Cooke agreed to dismantle Langston Golf Course and use the site for parking for a new stadium.
 But after protests from golfers and local residents (who did not want large amounts of traffic flowing through their neighborhood), Barry ruled out using Langston in the summer of 1987.
 Cooke continued to press for parking at Langston, and in August 1988 met with United States Secretary of the Interior Donald P. Hodel to demand that the National Park Service nonetheless study the feasibility of his request.
 Hodel agreed to do so.
 Under pressure, Mayor Barry agreed to consider using Langston Golf Course for parking if the federal government would turn over nearby federal property for a redesigned, new 18-hole course to replace the lost grounds.
 Barry even hired Lee Elder to begin designing a new course.
 But William Penn Mott Jr., NPS Director, said that the Park Service was strongly opposed to the use of any Anacostia Park or Langston Golf Course land for parking.
 D.C. officials asked the agency to reconsider its decision.
 Four years drifted by, and still stadium talks were ongoing.
 Marion Barry declined to run for re-election in 1990 after being videotaped smoking crack cocaine in a D.C. hotel.
 As the District still struggled to craft a deal to build a new stadium, the new Secretary of the Interior, Manuel Lujan, Jr., forced the city's new mayor, Sharon Pratt Dixon, to agree to preserve Langston Golf Course (although Lujan did agree to allow a redesign of the facility to accommodate some stadium parking).
 In January 1992, Mayor Dixon announced that golfers Arnold Palmer and Gary Player and businesswoman Rose Elder would design a new Langston Golf Course if the existing grounds were used for football stadium parking.
 By March 1992, Mayor Dixon was still proposing that parking be built on Langston Golf Course.